Pennsylvania Avenue Limited Line: History

 Route 39 originally operated as the Friendship Heights-Van Ness-UDC Line and operated between Friendship Heights station and Van Ness-UDC station.

 The line was reincarnated and began service on June 29, 2008, replacing routes 30, 34, and 39 along with routes 31 and 37.
 The route only operated up to Foggy Bottom-GWU station.

 On December 15, 2019, the route was to travel across the National Mall along 4th Street between Pennsylvania Avenue NW and Independence Avenue SW to improve safety and provide more direct service.
 Routing along 7th Street was discontinued.

 In response to the COVID-19 pandemic, WMATA suspended all 39 service on March 16, 2020.

 During the suspension, WMATA proposed to eliminate Route 39 on their FY2021 budget.
 WMATA backed out of the proposal in April of said year.
 However, on September 5, 2021, the route was no longer listed on WMATA's website.
 Service is now only provided by local routes 32 and 36 with route 34 eliminated as well.

-During WMATA's Better Bus Redesign, WMATA proposed to bring back the 39 as Route D1X, which essentially converted the current Route 36 to a limited-stop express service, operating on the current 36 routing between Naylor Road station and the intersection of Independence Avenue SW & 4th Street NW, then would be extended to Foggy Bottom station (later shorten to Archives station) via Constitution Avenue and Virginia Avenue.
+During WMATA's Better Bus Redesign, WMATA proposed to bring back the 39 as Route D1X, which essentially converted the current Route 36 to a limited-stop express service, operating on the current 36 routing between Naylor Road station and the intersection of Independence Avenue SW & 4th Street SW, then would be extended to Foggy Bottom station (later shorten to Archives station) via Constitution Avenue and Virginia Avenue.
 The D1X would make limited stops along Pennsylvania Avenue SE and all local stops in the Hillcrest neighborhood.
 The route was approved and beginning on June 29, 2025, the 36 was renamed to Route D1X, operating between Naylor Road station and Archives station, essentially reincarnating the former 39.